Enterprise-D/ecDNAfinder/README.md

 `-o` output directory.
 See **Directory hierarchy requirements** for details.

 `-p` probability cutoff threshold.
-0.95 is recommended.
+0.95 is recommended by default.

 `-t` number of threads.
+Must be an integer.

 `-s` (optional) summary-only mode.
-Use this option to skip redundant cell processing.
+Use this option to skip redundant cell processing (for example, if you need to change the probability cutoff threshold and re-summarize).

 Note: current version will ignore all interactions that involve chromosome Y (`'chrY'`).